-LATE SUBMISSIONS
+MISSING OR LATE SUBMISSIONS

 All late submissions of assignments must be discussed with the instructor prior to the due date.
-Students may be required to provide written documentation of extenuating circumstances (e.g. statutory declaration, doctor's note, note from the University of Calgary Wellness Centre, obituary notice).
-A deferral of up to 30 days may be granted at the discretion of the Associate Dean of Undergraduate Programs with accompanying written evidence.
+A deferral of up to 30 days may be granted at the discretion of the Associate Dean of Undergraduate Programs prior to the end of the course with accompanying written evidence.
+Instructors can add penalties for late assignments here. https://calendar.ucalgary.ca/pages/jyekfh6xwhoHwxcetCi1